 Hipora inserts help keep hands dry and Primaloft provides the insulation.
 My hands get cold fairly easily, and I’ve yet put these mittens to the super cold test.
 The fitted neoprene cuff is thin enough to fit under everything from a full jacket to a flannel shirt cuff, making for a great mitten from deep winter to spring.

 I really like everything about the Tanto Triggers, and I knew the first time I tried them on that they’d be my go-to mittens.
+A great pair of cheap snowboard mittens with serious style to them.
 POW Tanto Mittens ($51.74)

-This isn’t a technical glove like the others.
 With a polyester sherpa lining and wool outer, this mitt won’t hold up long in wet conditions and heavy snowfall.
 It’s goatskin palm, though, will keep your palms protected in even the roughest conditions.
-And let’s be honest, while the Benchetler is the steeziest of the three, the Tough Mitt is the most unique – and some might even prefer their throwback (like 1920s throwback) simple style.
-These mitts actually elicited the first gear compliment I’ve ever gotten from a ski guide friend of mine when I ran into him as I glowed from the untracked bottomless north-facing Teton Pass pow run I just finished.
-It’s a basic backcountry truism, one glove to go up, one to go down.
-This is bomber for cruising down your local pass lap; great for an 800-meter descent from the top of Glory Bowl.
+The Tough Mitt is the most unique mittens on this list– and some might even prefer their throwback (like 1920s throwback) simple style.

 Without any cinching gauntlet, a lot of heat can escape and I could see that being really bad if you’re spending all day on cold, windy chairlifts where your sweat is freezing to any part that’s even relatively exposed.
 But that’s not really what these are made for.